jodastephen/railmodel/CR2-Tooting-SWLondon.md

 From Wimbledon to Temple
 ------------------------
 * CR2 changing to District at VIC in 25-27m at 27tph
+* WIM-WAT changing to Northern (West End) at WAT changing to District at CHX in 30-36m at 12tph (+7m)
 * WIM-WAT changing to BAL-VIC at CLJ changing to District at VIC in 34-38m at 12tph (+10m)

 From Wimbledon to Farringdon